Welcome to today's edition of the Rush 24-7 podcast.

 That rule does not hold Monday through Thursday, but it does on Friday.

-Telephone number if you want to be on the program is 800-282-2882.
+Telephone number, if you want to be on the program, is 800-282-2882.

-And the email address rush at EIBNet.com.
+And the email address, rush at EIBnet.com.

 It's fascinating to look at the reactions of various people to the New York Times story today that everybody's talking about.

-We read the New York Times story and we see a couple of salient points.
+I mean, the people like us, conservative Americans, we read the New York Times story and we see a couple of salient points.

 We see that the New York Times has put on the front page the fact that Iraq had a nuclear weapons program and was plotting to build an atomic bomb.

-Uh it's it's it's plain as day.
+It's plain as day.

-Now, the people on the left liberals and Democrats look at this story and say the Bush administration's incompetent for posting this stuff on the internet, that it helps Iran come up with a nuclear weapon.
+Now, the people on the left, liberals and Democrats look at this story and say the Bush administration is incompetent for posting this stuff on the internet.

-Um people have forgotten something.
+People have forgotten something.

-Uh you remember Operation Merlin?
+You remember Operation Merlin?

 That was a Clinton administration attempt to fool the Iranians.

-But the problem was that there were so many obvious errors in it that that scientists, Russian scientists, would be able to catch them and fix them.
+But the problem was that there were so many obvious errors in it that scientists, Russian scientists, would be able to catch them and fix them.

-That was the program bombed uh royally.
+The program bombed royally.

-Bush put this on the and there, by the way, the real thrust of this story, if you if you haven't read it, the real thrust of the story is to blame Congressional Republicans for this, because if you'll recall, all of these documents were being sifted through and all these, and people were dying to know what was what was found in the search for weapons of mass destruction.
+And by the way, the real thrust of this story, if you haven't read it, the real thrust of the story is to blame congressional Republicans for this, because if you'll recall, all of these documents were being sifted through and all these...

-And a lot of us were very frustrated that the Bush administration didn't seem interested in disclosing what they had discovered or was uh just too easy to write off the fact that there weren't any weapons of mass destruction.
+And a lot of us were very frustrated that the Bush administration didn't seem interested in disclosing what they had discovered or was just too easy to write off the fact that there weren't any weapons of mass destruction.

 And so there were a couple of congressmen led by Pete Hookstra who demanded this stuff be released so people could see it.

-This is a there's there's there's no point in doing it.
+There's no point in doing it.

-Bush finally ordered it done, and now all of a sudden, and this was months ago when this happened.
+And now all of a sudden, and this was months ago when this happened.

 I mean, back in the spring when this happened.